pug-php/pug-filter-base/README.md

 composer require neemzy/stylus
 ```

-Then rename **src/Jade/Filter/Base.php** to **src/JadeFilter/YourFilter.php**
+Then rename **src/Pug/Filter/Base.php** to **src/Pug/Filter/YourFilter.php**
 For example, to create a filter you will call with ```:foo```, call the file
 Foo.php, ```:foo-bar-baz```, FooBarBaz.php and so on.

 Then give the class inside this file the same name, and edit the **__invoke**
-method, you get the filter node of the Jade structure tree and the Jade
+method, you get the filter node of the Pug structure tree and the Pug
 compiler and you can treat each line to iterate on $node->block->nodes or
 get all the text with ```$this->getNodeString($node, $compiler)```
 Here begin the fun part, execute any action as you want then return a string